gnosis/singleton-deployer/packages/factory/eip2470/README.md

 License
 -------
-All smart contracts are released under LGPL v.3.
+All smart contracts are released under MIT.

 Contributors
 ------------